hwstar/ESP8266-MQTT-io-node/README.md

 connstate:online;device:/home/lab/relay;ip4:127.0.0.1;schema:hwstar.relaynode

-The DEVPATH encompasses subtopics command and status.
-Commands are sent to $ROOT_TOPIC/command (which the nodes subscribes to.)
-Status messages are published by the node on $ROOT_TOPIC/status.
-The ROOT_TOPIC is set using the Configuration procedure described below.
+The device path encompasses subtopics command and status.
+Commands are sent to $device/command (which the nodes subscribes to.)
+Status messages are published by the node on $device/status.
+The device path is set using the Configuration procedure described below.

 **Last Will and Testament**

 The following will be published to /node/info if the node is not heard from by the MQTT broker:

-connstate:offline;devpath:$devpath
+connstate:offline;device:$device

 Where $device is the configured device path.